ammmir/octoploy/README.md

 When a notification payload is received from GitHub, octoploy runs `git pull` and executes `./octoploy.sh` in the repo.

-To rollback to a previous version of your code, push a new commit, so octoploy can deploy it normally.
+octoploy doesn't offer rollback, so just commit a new change and push it so it can be deployed as usual.

 ## nginx config

-In your nginx configuration, add an upstrema:
+In your nginx configuration, add an upstream:

     upstream octoploy {
       server 127.0.0.1:8079;